vivaria/edisonrul.ing/docs/source/cards/s/supernatural-regeneration.md

 ### Card Rulings

-●You count Psychic monsters sent to any GY, including your opponent’s.
+*   You count Psychic monsters sent to any GY, including your opponent’s.
-●“Zombie World” will change all Psychic monsters into Zombies, including in the GY, so any Psychic monsters sent to the GY will be Zombies instead, and won't count for “Supernatural Regeneration” (in fact, you can't activate “Supernatural Regeneration” in that case).
+*   “Zombie World” will change all Psychic monsters into Zombies, including in the GY, so any Psychic monsters sent to the GY will be Zombies instead, and won't count for “Supernatural Regeneration” (in fact, you can't activate “Supernatural Regeneration” in that case).
-●Effects that change Type on the field, like “DNA Surgery”, won't apply in the GY, so Psychic monsters sent to the GY while “DNA Surgery” is active still count as “Psychic-Type monsters sent to the GY this turn” (so you gain Life Points for them).
+*   Effects that change Type on the field, like “DNA Surgery”, won't apply in the GY, so Psychic monsters sent to the GY while “DNA Surgery” is active still count as “Psychic-Type monsters sent to the GY this turn” (so you gain Life Points for them).
-●Returning Psychic monsters to the GY (with “Miracle Dig”, etc.) does not count as “sending” them to the GY, so they don't count for “Supernatural Regeneration”.
+*   Returning Psychic monsters to the GY (with “Miracle Dig”, etc.) does not count as “sending” them to the GY, so they don't count for “Supernatural Regeneration”.
-●Even if Psychic monsters sent to the GY are no longer in the GY during the End Phase, they still can count for “Supernatural Regeneration”.
+*   Even if Psychic monsters sent to the GY are no longer in the GY during the End Phase, they still can count for “Supernatural Regeneration”.